rationaldom/rationaldom.github.io/library/library.md

 # The library.

+These are books, articles, reprints,  and notes from the libraries of two like-minded friends (A Dom and a Domme).
+Most of the books are available new at Amazon, or used from various online sources.
+Some are hard-to-find gems.
+Some of the material is copyrighted material that we printed by permission from the authors.

-These are books, reprints and  in my personal library.
-Some of is out of print.
-Some is available for purchase at Amazon and some are difficult-to-find gems.
-Eventually I will write brief reviews and/or links to Amazon or other sources for the material.
-This material is available for loan to my circle of friends.
+Eventually we will write brief comments and reviews.
+Some of the material is available for loan exclusively to our circle of trusted friends.
+Send inquiries to librarian@rationalDom.com.

-### Love, Sex and Relationships
+### Relationships, Love, and Sex

 1. "Love Sense: The Revolutionary New Science of Romantic Relationships", Sue Johnson, Little Brown and Company, 2013
 1. "Joy of Sex: A gourmet Guide to Lovemaking", Alex Comfort, Simon and Schuster, 1987
 1. "More Joy of Sex: A Lovemaking Companion to The Joy of Sex", Alex Comfort, Simon and Schuster, 19??

-### General Psychology and Issues
+### General Psychology and Disorders

 1. "Emotional Intelligence", Daniel Goleman, Bantam Books, 1995
 1. "The Introvert Advantage: How to Thrive in an Extrovert World", Marti Olsen Laney, Workman Publishing, 2002
 1. "I Hate You -- Don't Leave Me: Understanding the Borderline Personality", Jerold J. Kreisman and Hal Straus, TarcherPerigree, 2010